JCSDA/jedi-docs/docs/inside/jedi-components/configuration/configuration.rst

 JEDI Configuration Files: Implementation
 ========================================

 This document describes the practical implementation of JEDI configuration files, including how users can create and read them.
-For an overview what these files contain see :doc:`JEDI Configuration Files: Content <config_content>`.
+For an overview what these files contain see :doc:`JEDI Configuration Files: Content <../../../using/building_and_running/config_content>`.

 .. _config-format: